 Too much information

 It can be tempting to fill your roadmaps with every single bit of detail regarding projects or products.
-However, it is important to understand that roadmaps are different from project charters, registers, plans and more because overloading stakeholders with information prevents them from seeing the big picture progress of the project.
-A roadmap should be succinct and precise, conveying the most relevant information with just the right amount of detail.
+However, it is important to remember that roadmaps are stakeholder-focused, and therefore are different from project charters, registers, or plans.
+So, create roadmaps which don’t overload your stakeholders with information.
+Instead, focus on making clear overall project progress.
+A roadmap should be succinct and precise, conveying only relevant information with just the right amount of detail.

 Overcome the challenges of roadmaps and road mapping with pmo365

-Roadmaps are a powerful tool for organisations and project management offices to gain true visibility and control over their projects and portfolios.
-That’s exactly why pmo365 has made an effort to make sure your road-mapping needs are simplified, integrated and optimised in our solution.
+Roadmaps are a powerful tool for organisations to gain visibility and control over their projects and portfolios.
+At pmo365, we know the power which roadmaps hold, and have simplified, integrated, and optimised them in our solution.
 If you want to know more about how our solution can facilitate your road-mapping needs, book a free trial to see our solution in action!
-Make sure to follow our series on roadmaps so you can build the most effective roadmaps on the best solution and bring out the most of your project management activities.